Fair Processing Notice

 - for the purposes of safeguarding adults or children

 The CCG may also share de-identified statistical information with NHS and partner agencies for the purpose of improving local services, for example understanding how health conditions spread across our local area compared to other areas.

 For the full detail on how we use and share information please review our Fair Processing Notice.
-Download BHCCG Fair Processing Notice Sept 2016 FINAL.pdf This includes information about all our uses of personal data, how we keep information secure, details about Risk Stratification and Invoice Validation and information on how to opt-out of uses of your personal data.
-This document is updated at least annually - most recently in July 2017.
+Download Fair Processing Notice This includes information about all our uses of personal data, how we keep information secure, details about Risk Stratification and Invoice Validation and information on how to opt-out of uses of your personal data.
+This document is updated at least annually - most recently in August 2018.

 Accessing Records held by the CCG